Combination therapy for rheumatoid arthritis

 What evidence is there to suggest that this is a good way to manage early rheumatoid arthritis?

 There have been a number of trials that have looked at using two or more DMARDs combined together, and comparing this approach with taking a single DMARD, used alone.
-For most of these individual trials, and when they are lumped together into what is referred to as a ‘meta-analysis’, the combination therapy has been more effective than a single DMARD, and just as well tolerated, with no more side effects than the single drug.
+For most of these individual trials, the combination therapy has been more effective than a single DMARD, and just as well tolerated, with no more side effects than the single drug.
+When they are lumped together into what is referred to as a ‘meta-analysis’, there is a concern that there might be slightly higher rates of side effects on combination therapies, but these are out-weighed by the increased benefits.

 An analysis was performed for the NICE RA Management Guidelines, which looked at the cost-effectiveness of different drug strategies, and this concluded that combination therapies were more cost effective than single drug approaches.
 Although more drugs in combination cost more money, the benefits to patients on combination therapies outweighs that of single drug approaches to the point that the extra expense is more than worthwhile in terms of extra relief of the burden of the disease.